diaspora/diaspora/pkg/fedora/README.md

 version contains a time stamp and an abbreviated git commit id.
 If listed in filename order, like ls does, latest version will be the last one.

-You need to copy all patches and secondary sources in this dir to the rpm source directory a. k. a. $(rpm --eval %_sourcedir).
-This includes some hidden .* files.
+*make-dist links* creates links  also for all files listed in SOURCES.
+Typically, this is patches and secondary sources.

 The spec-files in dist/ are patched by ./make_dist.sh source to reference correct versions of diaspora and diaspora-bundle.
 The diaspora-bundle